Terraldon Regeneration Project

 Project Information:

-The Terraldon Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 100km south-west of Cunnamulla in the Paroo Shire of Queensland.
-Registered in November 2018, the project encompasses a significant area of 34,979 hectares.
-The property is situated in the Mulga Lands bioregion, an area historically renowned for sheep and cattle grazing on large pastoral stations.
+The Terraldon Regeneration Project is a Human-Induced Regeneration (HIR) project located on the historic Tinnenburra Station, approximately 100km south-west of Cunnamulla in South West Queensland.
+Registered in November 2018, the project encompasses a significant area of nearly 35,000 hectares.
+The property is situated within the Paroo Shire near the New South Wales border, an area geographically defined by the Warrego River and Cuttaburra Creek floodplains.